 Her mind took her back to her parents’ house.
 Their dining room was adjacent to the kitchen, a square table right in the middle of the converted space looking out onto the back garden.
 The table and space were enough for four people, four plastic covered chairs around it.
 The plastic had gone yellow but her father refused to buy modern ones.

-‘They are still sturdy enough’, he said.
-‘They supported my body when tilting backwards as a young boy; they are good enough for my daughters.
+‘They are still sturdy enough,’ he said.
+‘They supported my body when tilting backwards as a young boy; they are good enough for my daughters.’

-But Anne had never had the desire of tilt backwards.
+But Anne had never had the desire to tilt backwards.

-Alfred had had the TV much on when they came in.
+Alfred had had the TV on too loud when they came in.

 Its volume interrupted Anne’s reverie.
 She looked around.
 The rest of the group had already made themselves comfortable uncorking bottles, lighting cigarettes, some rolling their own.
 Soon the room filled with the pungent aroma of burning opium sticks that soon hung in every corner of the room mixed with the smell of wine and joints.